crolllab/teaching/Bioinformatics_Tools/Course_3_SNP_calling/README.md

 ### Calling SNPs based on the aligned reads

 Freebayes is a single step SNP caller to identify polymorphic sites.
-The code below will run for a few minutes.
+The code below will run for a few minutes!

 ```
 REFGENOME=/home/genomes/fasta/Capra_hircus.ARS1.dna.toplevel